dsaidgovsg/terraform-modules/modules/core/README.md

 ## Building AMIs

 We first need to use [packer](https://www.packer.io/) to build several AMIs.
+You will also need to have Ansible 2.5 installed.

 The list below will link to example packer scripts that we have provided.
 If you have additional requirements, you are encouraged to extend from these examples.

 - [Consul servers](package/consul)